opentable/graphql-query-generator/README.md

 [![build](https://api.travis-ci.org/opentable/graphql-query-generator.svg?branch=master)](https://travis-ci.org/opentable/graphql-query-generator)

+**This repo is no longer maintained**.
+Feel free to fork and enjoy it, but no further development is anticipated.

 # GraphQL Query Generator
 GraphQL Query Generator is a library/tool that helps you easily test your GraphQL endpoints using introspection!